muecoin/Guides/masternode_setup.md

 	Version 2.0.0 - 2018-10-10
 	Version 1.0.3 - 2017-10-03

-	Last changes: - New guide overhaul Changed install path to harmonize with upcoming releases
+	Last changes: - New guide overhaul as MUE moves to PoS

 ----------------------------------------------------